bubify/bubify.github.io/docs/development.md

 make clean-db
 ```

-Note that both will stop your containers, so you need to type `docker compose up -d` again.
+Note that both will stop your containers, so you need to type `make up-development` again.